scribble-rs/scribble.rs/README.md

 ## Building / Running

 First you'll need to install the Go compiler by followng the instructions at https://go.dev/doc/install.
-If you are using a package manager for this, that's fine too.
+Alternatively, use your systems package manager.

-Next you'll have to download the code via:
+Next you'll have to download the code:

 ```shell
 git clone https://github.com/scribble-rs/scribble.rs.git